Wojtasoo/SCA/README.md

 ## Running the Application

 ### Running Locally
-- Clone the repository to your machine
-- You can run the application locally using the Gradle BootRun task:
+You can run the application locally using the Gradle BootRun task (remember to install Gradle before):

 ```bash
 ./gradlew bootRun